 1. Your Company has changed and evolved.

 Businesses are becoming more and more flexible in the way they do business and offer services.
-Now days you have companies that deal with all aspects of an industry under on roof as well as companies that are niche and specialise on particular aspect or product.
-Either way, it’s important to have logo that reflects who you are and what you do.
-For most businesses it makes sense to revaluate your visual identity and make sure that your business is reflected in the most advantageous way.
+Nowadays you have companies that deal with all aspects of an industry under one roof as well as companies that are niche and specialize in particular aspects or products.
+Either way, it’s important to have a logo that reflects who you are and what you do.
+For most businesses, it makes sense to evaluate your visual identity and make sure that your business is reflected in the most advantageous way.
 Changing your logo signifies your willingness to embrace your new direction and a newfound enthusiasm for your business.
 If your brand is unwilling to adjust to changing circumstances, then it’s going to fall behind.
-The new consumers, millennial’s and Gen Y, are found to be increasingly unpredictable when it comes to brand loyalty and will start to look at competitors if you brand image is not meeting or exceeding the standards of the market.
+The new consumers, millennial’s and Gen Y, are found to be increasingly unpredictable when it comes to brand loyalty and will start to look at competitors if your brand image is not meeting or exceeding the standards of the market.

 2. Your graphics are outdated.

 If your brand has been around for more than a decade, the chances are, your logo is starting to look a bit outdated.
-Your current logo might not be optimised or flexible enough to work well on a website, social media or digital advertising.
-It might have looked great on a sign or in newspaper ad, but now it’s important that your logo works well across all mediums.
+Your current logo might not be optimized or flexible enough to work well on a website, social media, or digital advertising.
+It might have looked great on a sign or in a newspaper ad, but now it’s important that your logo works well across all mediums.
 This could be as easy as creating a simplified version of your current logo or as challenging as creating an entirely new one.
 Google recently updated their logo, still using the same colours but the traditional serif typeface has changed to a bold sans-serif.
-On their official blog, they explain that the reason for the logo change to reflect the way people use google across multiple platforms.
-The original logo and branding were built for a single desktop browser page and have now been update for “a world of seamless computer across and endless number of devices and different kinds of inputs (such as a tap, type and talk)” In recent years, large online brands such as yahoo and facebook have also chosen bold sans-serif fonts for mobile optimisation and device compatibility.
+On their official blog, they explain that the reason for the logo change is to reflect the way people use google across multiple platforms.
+The original logo and branding were built for a single desktop browser page and have now been updated for “a world of seamless computer across and endless number of devices and different kinds of inputs (such as a tap, type and talk)” In recent years, large online brands such as Yahoo and Facebook have also chosen bold sans-serif fonts for mobile optimization and device compatibility.